-ADANGERUse of combustible gases including oxygen, may result in fire or explosion.
+Use of combustible gases including oxygen, may result in fire or explosion.
+There is risk of physical injury or death.

 Use of combustible gases including oxygen runs the risk of fire and explosion.
-Inert gas (nitrogen) should be used when checking plumbing leaks, cleaning or repairs of pipes, etc.
+Inert gas (nitrogen) should be used when checking plumbing leaks, cleaning or repairs of pipes, etc. There is risk of physical injury or death.